Mazed/GreatKart/README.md

 # GreatKart
 Django Based Ecommerce Website

-to use this code, first install the requirements by run :
+to use this code, first install the requirements on your Virtual Environtment :

   pip install -r requirements.txt